cncf/devstats.archive/README.md

 This is a toolset to visualize GitHub [archives](https://www.githubarchive.org/) using Grafana dashboards.

-Gha2db stands for [G]it[H]ub [A]rchives to [D]ash[B]oards.
+Gha2db stands for **G**it**H**ub **A**rchives to **D**ash**B**oards.

 # Goal

 We want to create a toolset for visualizing various metrics for the Kubernetes community.

 Everything is open source so that it can be used by other CNCF and non-CNCF open source projects.

-The only requirement is that project must be hosted on a public GitHub repositor/repositories.
+The only requirement is that project must be hosted on a public GitHub repository/repositories.

 # Forking and installing locally

-This toolset uses only Open Source tools: Postgres database, InfluxDB time-series database nad Grafana dashboards.
+This toolset uses only Open Source tools: Postgres database, InfluxDB time-series database and Grafana dashboards.
 It is written in Go, and can be forked and installed by anyone.

 Contributions and PRs are welcome.
-If You see a bug or want to add na new metric please create [issue](https://github.com/cncf/gha2db/issues) and/or [PR](https://github.com/cncf/gha2db/pulls).
+If You see a bug or want to add a new metric please create an [issue](https://github.com/cncf/gha2db/issues) and/or [PR](https://github.com/cncf/gha2db/pulls).

-To work on this project locally please fork original [repository](https://github.com/cncf/gha2db), and then follow instructions about running locally:
+To work on this project locally please fork the original [repository](https://github.com/cncf/gha2db), and then follow instructions about running locally:
 - [Compiling and running on macOS](https://github.com/cncf/gha2db/INSTALL_MAC.md).
 - [Compiling and running on Linux](https://github.com/cncf/gha2db/INSTALL_UBUNTU.md).